Disease Guide ·Anal Gland Disease ·2026

 Anal Gland Disease in Dogs - symptoms, vet costs & insurance

-Anal gland problems are extremely common in dogs — routine expression costs $30-$75, but surgical removal runs $500-$2,500 for chronic cases.
-The anal glands produce a scent-marking fluid that normally empties during bowel movements.
-When they don't empty properly, impaction, infection, and painful abscesses can develop.
-Small breeds are particularly prone to recurring issues.
+Anal gland problems are extremely common in dogs - routine expression costs $30-$75, but surgical removal runs $500-$2,500.
+The anal glands produce scent-marking fluid that normally empties during bowel movements.
+When they don't empty, impaction, infection, and abscesses develop.
+Small breeds are particularly prone.

 Anal Gland Disease - vet costs and insurance